studnetwork/ITEG/README.md

 ### [BlockyScript](https://rogard.itch.io/blockyscript)

-Broaden your perspective on how computer programs work by programming a robot to solve tasks of different complexity by performing simple actions.
+Broaden your perspective on how computer programs work by programming a robot to solve different tasks by performing simple actions.

 * Languages: Serbian
 * Platforms: Linux, Windows